 - When you approach your destination street, use your right-turn signal and exit the roundabout

 What type of lighting will be used and where will it be located?

-LED (light emitting diode) lighting on standard aluminum light poles is proposed at the roundabouts and at the signalized intersections.
-In addition, internally illuminated raised pavement markers will be installed on the proposed curve over the M-Canal to provide enhanced visual delineation of the curve at night.
+LED (light emitting diode) lighting on standard aluminum light poles will be used at the roundabouts and at the signalized intersections.
+In addition, internally illuminated raised pavement markers will be installed on the curve over the M-Canal to provide enhanced visual delineation of the curve at night.

 Will the project encroach within the Grassy Waters Preserve?

 The project is located outside of the Grassy Waters Preserve.
 No improvements or construction will take place within the Preserve boundaries.